Skip to content

 /**

-* @dev convert uint256 (HexString add 0x at beginning) tron address to solidity address type
+* @dev convert uint256 (HexString add 0x at beginning) TRON address to solidity address type

 * @param tronAddress uint256 tronAddress, begin with 0x, followed by HexString